velocyto-team/velocyto.py/doc/tutorial/analysis.rst

     vlm.normalize("S", size=True, log=True)
     vlm.S_norm  # contains log normalized

+The :ref:`docstring <_analysisapi>` of every function specifies which attributes will be generated or modified at each method call.

-Furthermore "VelocytoLoom" object supports some ready-made plotting functions.
+"VelocytoLoom" object supports some ready-made plotting functions.
 For example, one of the first checks is spliced/unspliced fractions of the dataset can be done by calling:

 .. code-block:: python